mbrandonw/presentations/2017-05-16-anything-you-can-do-i-can-do-better/talk.md

 ![inline 100%](images/tailrec-kotlin.png)

-^ [lisa] There's a cool feature of Kotlin that allows us to specify when a recursive function can take advantage of tail recursion
+^ [lisa] Here's a cool feature of Kotlin that allows us to specify when a recursive function can take advantage of tail recursion.
+Recursion is an important part of functional programming, allowing us to focus on the structure of data.

-^ This allows for us to write recursive functions, that we'd typically write using a loop, without worrying about stack overflow.
-Kotlin reads this `tailrec` modifier and expects the last call of the recursion to be the function, and raises a compiler warning when no tail call is found.

-^ The compiler then unrolls the recursion into a plain ol' loop
+^ First recall that a recursive function is said to be in "tail form" if the return statement of the function contains only a call to the function itself, and nothing else. such recursive functions can be optimized by unrolling the recursion into a plain ol' loop.

+^ kotlin has direct support for this optimization. if you can write your recursive function in tail form, you can annotate the function with the `tailrec` keyword and kotlin will optimize the function to be a plain ol' for loop. it will even raise a compiler warning if you use the modifier on a function that is not properly in tail form.

+^ here I have a `sum` function that shows how to recursive define the sum of a list of integers as the sum of the head plus the sum of the tail. it's easy enough to write this in tail form, and now i can sum a list of thousands of integers without worrying about blowing up the stack.

 ---